ntop/ntopng/doc/src/using_with_other_tools/n2disk.rst

 cases it is helpful to prioritize selected traffic which is matching Network events (e.g. security alerts), which is more important then the rest of the traffic.

-The Smart Recording support creates a second-level storage where implementing the Smart Data Retention, which means archiving traffic matching Network events to have a longer data retention for that data (which is usually a small subnet of the full raw data).
+The Smart Recording support creates a second-level storage implementing the Smart Data Retention, which means archiving traffic matching Network events to have a longer data retention for that data (which is usually a small subset of the full raw data).

 .. figure:: ../img/smart_recording_architecture.png
   :align: center